Indicia-Team/indicia-docs-rest-api/resources/project.rst

     taxon-observations and annotations from within this project.
   * href* - provides a link back to the resource API endpoint describing the individual project.
-  * Title* - project title.
+  * title* - project title.
-  * Description* - a description of the project.
+  * description* - a description of the project.

 An example project object is: